-Before: Pitted concrete plaza in front of the Intrepid Sea, Air and Space Museum in New York City gets a face life with Oldcastle’s ProSpec Concrete Resurfacer.
+Before: Pitted concrete plaza in front of the Intrepid Sea, Air and Space Museum in New York City gets a face lift with Oldcastle's ProSpec Concrete Resurfacer.

-After: Pitted concrete plaza in front of the Intrepid Sea, Air and Space Museum in New York City gets a face life with Oldcastle’s ProSpec Concrete Resurfacer.
+After: Pitted concrete plaza in front of the Intrepid Sea, Air and Space Museum in New York City gets a face lift with Oldcastle's ProSpec Concrete Resurfacer.

 Self-leveling resurfacer can repair uneven or worn interior floors.